What do you mean, "Larry wasn't always in the show?"

 Shingo Aoi from Captain Tsubasa was introduced in the World Youth arc as a Tsubasa fanboy who went to say goodbye to him in the airport as he left to Brazil.

 Dr. Gero from Dragon Ball is a perfect example: he was a scientist that worked for the Red Ribbon Army and created the androids for them, including the previously seen Android 8, but he was never mentioned in the Red Ribbon Army Saga.
 It's only when he shows up in the Androids Saga years later in-universe, all this time he was making more androids until he made ones that could defeat Goku and the others, and is also revealed that the whole time he was spying the main characters with a hidden camera and collecting cells of them for creating Cell.
-It even creates a plot hole in the anime, where Dr. Flappe was said to be the creator of Android 8 in the RR Saga, which was only addressed in a supplemental book that states they both worked on it together.

 In Fairy Tail, Gildarts gets this treatment in the anime.
 It was supposed to end before he was introduced, so the five or so mentions of his name before the Edolas arc are cut out.